 Time decay options sellers can benefit from the time passing even if the contract isn’t moving.
 This is because time decay will affect profits when an option is in or out of the money.

 Options have something known as The Greeks.
 Lets consider them an options trading fraternity.
 There are 4 Greeks known as Delta, Vega, Gamma and Theta.
 They are statistical values that measure risk.
 There are 4 Greeks known as Delta, Vega, Gamma, and Theta.
 Focusing on the Theta due to the topic of time decay.
 Understanding time decay is important when selling options; this is a great way to use theta to your advantage.

 The Enemy Known as Father Time

 Father Time comes for all of us.
 Even time decay options can’t outrun him.
 When you’re long on an option the time decay will be negative.
 That’s when you need implied volatility and the stock price to change.

 If they don’t, you’ll lose the money you spent on the option.
 This is known as the option expiring worthless.
 Out of the money options are typically the options expiring worthless.

 When an option is out of the money for a call, the strike price is higher than the stock price.
-When a put option is out of the money, it’s strike price is lower than stock price (check out our swing trading strategies page).
+When a put option is out of the money, it’s strike price is lower than the stock price.

 Buy or Sell?